API Reference

 The following rate applies to all endpoint requests, not per endpoint.

-• 1 request per second with a burst limit of 10
+• 2 requests per second with a concurrency limit of 1

 Please contact your customer success manager if you believe you need to exceed these limits.
 As our data updates daily and no longer updates after 7 days, there are likely few scenarios where these limits would be approached.